wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/c. Ubuntu Node Installation/lesson.md

 To install a node, you may use:
 - <ins>[Docker](#docker-installation)</ins>:
-  Out-of-the-box solution easy to launch.
+  That is an out-of-the-box solution easy to launch.
   It is a ready container with minimum configurations you can run to have your own Waves node.
 - <ins>[Deb Package](#deb-package-installation)</ins>:
-  The deb package for Ubuntu/Debian users easy to install and use.
+  The deb package for Ubuntu/Debian users that is easy to install and use.
 - <ins>[Waves Package](#waves-package-installation-s)</ins>:
   For advanced users, it is possible to use the package.
   Using the package is the way to set up a node with multiple configurations.

-Both ways are going to give you a fully working node.
+All these ways are going to give you a fully working node.
 Feel free to use either of them.

 ### Docker Installation ###